Gulslabs/whatsapp-registration-extractor/ReadMe.md

         - Replace all `Email Address`, `EmailAddress` with `Email`
         - Replace all `REFFERRED` with `REFERRED`
 - Step 3: Execution
-    -Run `python.exe WhtAppTxt-To-RegFrm-Extractor.py`.
+    - Run `python.exe WhtAppTxt-To-RegFrm-Extractor.py`.
 Update the source file reference as required.
 This will generate `KARMH-B02_Registrations.txt`.
 Replace all `*KARMH-B02 STUDENT DETAILS*` with `KARMH-B02 STUDENT DETAILS`
     - Run `python.exe RegFrm-To-Csv-Convertor.py`.
 Update the source file reference as required.
 This will generate `KARMH-B02_Registrations.csv`.
 The generated csv file will have some analomolies.
     - Finally run `python.exe RegFrm-Csv-Cleansing.py`; this will cleans empty rows, remove phone number and other anamolies
 ### Formats: